 What do almost all modern-day programs have in common?
 They have menus.
 Menus are probably the best-known and most widely used GUI programming feature.
 In this lesson, you'll learn how to create menus using Java's menu bar, menu, and menu item components.
 You'll be able to create as many menus in an application as you need, each with all the menu items and submenus necessary to perform the task you're programming.

 By this time, you'll have spent three lessons learning about different Java GUI programming techniques and tools.
 In this lesson, you'll learn how to put the pieces together into a complete, reasonably complex Java application.
 You'll see how to combine menu options, graphics, check boxes, radio buttons, and text entry fields into a windowed program that can actually perform a useful task: It allows someone to order a pizza!
 (How much more useful can it get?)

-In our last lesson, we'll delve even deeper into the topic of collections.
+In the last lesson, you'll delve even deeper into the topic of collections.
 (You can see that it's a large and important subject!)
 You'll find out how to use maps, which are Java collections that let you store and retrieve data items quickly based on a unique data element of each item (its key).
 Think of looking up a telephone number in a large telephone book like New York City's.
 Finding a single number would be impossible if the data weren't properly organized.
-We'll see how to use the same type of search to quickly find any data item we need in a collection.
-And while we're doing that, you'll also learn a bit more about Java's other features, including Java's wrapper class, which is one more important data feature of the Java language that you'll use quite often.
+You'll see how to use the same type of search to quickly find any data item you need in a collection.
+And while you're doing that, you'll also learn a bit more about Java's other features, including Java's wrapper class, which is one more important data feature of the Java language that you'll use quite often.
 By the end of this lesson, you'll be amazed at what you're able to do with Java!